Making soap is a great opportunity to get creative.

 Many of us delight in that squeaky-clean feeling that soap gives us, and it’s fair to say that soap feels fairly harmless when we use it on our skin.

-Below are some of my recommendations on the safety equipment to use and materials to avoid, when making soap.
+Below are some of my recommendations on the safety equipment to use and materials to avoid, when making soap and this article on homemade soap will get you started on your creative journey.

 - Wear protective clothing, including gloves and goggles.